oracle-livelabs/database/tmm-run-sample-apps/adb-provision/adb-provision.md

 1. Ensure that you are connected to SQL Worksheet as administrator.

 2. Copy and paste the following code snippet to your SQL Worksheet to create the Accounts table with `account_id` as the primary key.
 Replace *&lt;password&gt;* by choosing a password for user department_spring.
+Execute the queries one by one.
+At the end, execute the select query on accounts table to ensure the records have been inserted into the table.

       **Syntax**